Dear Ms Mostly,

 I would like to remind you of the old adage, “no good deed goes unpunished”, a cynical take on life but there we are.

 Do You Have A Burning Question You Can’t Ask Anyone?

-Email your question with Ms Mostly in the subject line to firstname.lastname@example.org
+Email your question to Ms. Mostly at firstname.lastname@example.org